Aligning Validation with Deployment in Spatial Prediction: Target-Weighted Cross-Validation: Simulation Studies and Case Study

-We used the same task generators and estimators as in the simulation study, but without `extended' and `fine' versions.
+We used the same task generators and estimators as in the simulation study, excluding extended and fine variants.
 All predictors were included in TWCV balancing and Feature kNNDM distribution matching.
-We ran buffered TWCV and DWCV with 10,000 validation tasks.
-Similar to the simulation study we applied random forests (RF) and regression--kriging (RK), in this case the common homoskedastic version.
+We ran buffered TWCV and DWCV with 10{,}000 validation tasks.
+We applied random forests (RF) and homoskedastic regression--kriging (RK).
 Predictive performance was evaluated using the RMSE.